John Barker Church: Burr–Hamilton duelling pistols

 Church was an experienced duellist, and owned the Wogdon pistols used in the 1804 Burr–Hamilton duel.
 The weapons had already been used in an 1801 duel, in which Hamilton's son Philip was killed.
 Following the duel, the pistols were returned to Church, and reposed at his Belvidere estate until the late 19th century.

 Later legend claimed that these pistols were the same ones used in a 1799 duel between Church and Burr, in which neither man was injured.
 This makes sense according to the accepted rules of the 'code duello', in which the challenged (in this case, Church) had the right to choose the weapons.
 However, the same rule was apparently ignored in the 1801 duel, where Philip Hamilton was the challenger and also supplied the weapons borrowed from his uncle.
 Also, Burr claimed in his memoir that he owned the pistols used in his duel with Church.
 Hamilton biographer Ron Chernow accepts Burr's version of the story.

 Personal life

 In 1776, Church met Angelica Schuyler (1756–1814), a daughter of General Philip Schuyler, during a visit to her father's house, the Schuyler Mansion.

-Knowing that her father would not bless their marriage because of his suspicions about Church's past, Angelica and John eloped in 1777.
+Knowing her father would not bless their marriage because of his suspicions about Church's past, Angelica and John eloped in 1777.
 It is not clear when her parents learned of their new son-in-law's actual name, as General Schuyler complained, "Carter and my eldest daughter ran off and married on the 23rd inst.
 Unacquainted with his family, his connections and situation in life, the match was exceedingly disagreeable to me, and I had signified it to him."